-Upon a termination of Dr. Kopecky's employment by us without cause, Dr. Kopecky is eligible to receive continuation of his base salary and continuation of his health insurance benefits at our expense for six months, subject to his execution of and non-revocation of a general release of claims.
-Upon a termination of Dr. Kopecky's employment by us with cause or Dr. Kopecky's resignation, all compensation and benefits payable to Dr. Kopecky under his employment agreement shall terminate.
+Upon a termination of Dr. Kopecky's employment by us without cause or by Dr. Kopecky for good reason (each as defined in the Kopecky Agreement) prior to a change in control of our company, Dr. Kopecky is eligible to receive continuation of his base salary and continuation of his health insurance benefits at our expense for six months, subject to his execution of and non-revocation of a general release of claims.
+Upon a termination of Dr. Kopecky's employment by us without cause or by Dr. Kopecky for good reason within twelve months following a change in control of our company, Dr. Kopecky is eligible to receive full vesting with respect to all unvested restricted stock, stock options and other equity incentives awarded to Dr. Kopecky and continuation of his base salary and health insurance benefits at our expense for nine months, subject to his execution of and non-revocation of a general release of claims.
+Upon a termination of

+Dr. Kopecky's employment by us with cause or Dr. Kopecky's resignation without good reason, all compensation and benefits payable to Dr. Kopecky under his employment agreement shall terminate.

 Dr. Kopecky is entitled to participate in all of our employee benefit plans, subject to the terms and conditions applicable to such plans.
-Further, Dr. Kopecky has executed a Confidentiality and Inventions Agreement which contains customary non-solicitation covenants, which covenants remain in effect for two years following any cessation of employment with respect to Dr. Kopecky.
+Further, the Kopecky Agreement contains customary non-solicitation covenants, which covenants remain in effect for six months following any cessation of employment with respect to Dr. Kopecky.